linode/docs/docs/products/compute/kubernetes/guides/configure-cluster-autoscaling/index.md

 ### Configure Cluster Autoscaling

-1. To Enable cluster autoscaling, access the [cluster's details page](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#access-your-cluster-s-details-page).
+1. To Enable cluster autoscaling, access the [cluster's details page](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#access-your-clusters-details-page).

 1. Click the **Autoscale Pool** option at the top-left of each entry in the **Node Pools** section.
 The Autoscaling menu will appear.

 1. If the Autoscaler is currently disabled, select the autoscaler switch to turn the feature on.

 1. Once the Autoscaler is enabled, the **Minimum** `Min` and **Maximum** `Max` fields can be set.
-Both the Minimum and Maximum field can be any number between 1 and 99.
-Each number represents a single Node in the node pool.
+Both the Minimum and Maximum field can be any number between `1` and `99`.
+Each number represents a set of Nodes in the node pool.
+A minimum of `10` for example, will allow for no less than ten nodes in the node pool, while a maximum of `10` will allow for no more than ten nodes in the node pool.

 1. Select the `Save Changes` button to complete the process, and officially activate the autoscaling feature.